Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 I think I've been thinking about that line in my own work and just in the political culture as I see it, that line between

-the sort of intellectual, analytical work
+the sort of intellectual analytical work

 and the actual like work of politics, the how do we live here with each other work, right?
+Which I think is actually honorable work.
+And I think is

 feels right now to me